kiki442002/UR10E/README.md

 You will access at the interface of URsim after you will click on connect.

 ##### VNC Application
 You can also download a VNC application like [TigerVNC](https://tigervnc.org/) to connect to the interface of the robot.
 This solution is more sustainable.
-Open the application and write: ip_server_adress:5900 to connect to it.
+Open the application and write: change_with_ip_server_adress:5900 to connect to it (basicly localhost:5900 if you are on the same machine).

 #### URSIM